You-sha/Restaurant-Ratings-Prediction/readme.md

-Looks like no restaurant has full 5 star rating.
+Looks like no restaurant has a full 5 stars rating.
 Interesting.

 Now let's take a look at the **null** values of our columns: